idvorkin/idvorkin.github.io/_d/management_interviews.md

 ## OVERVIEW

 The design of complex systems and the tradeoffs within your design.
 The scope of the question can vary widely; it’s a challenging and deep technical discussion around product ideas, usability issues, scalability, data structures and technologies used.
 One question will typically draw directly on your previous experience (e.g., file system design, device drivers, ad serving systems, web caching systems).
 Examples include: design a hotel reservation system, design Facebook’s News Feed.
 For this interview, there is no right or wrong answer; the interviewer wants to observe how you design and architect a system.
 We will look to you as the expert here and ask you to drive the design, starting with defining the high-level goals and then proposing a solution.

+You’ll be given an open-ended system design problem and asked to walk through and whiteboard the system design, as well as think through issues around scaling, etc. System design.
+We’ll give you a realistic and fairly open-ended technical problem from the real world.
+An example might be “build typeahead suggestions for YouTube” (please ask your interviewer to use another question if they pick this!), where there’s a huge amount of data (hundreds of millions, maybe billions of titles), a load of traffic (hundreds of millions of queries per day), and a lot of dynamism in what people search for (new uploads, trending topics, etc.).

+Such a system would have to be fast, reliable, cost effective, scale globally, and able to adapt quickly to trends.
+We’d want you to lead the discussion around what such a system needs to be capable of, then start with a particular area to flesh out the constraints on and major components of.

+It’s really helpful to have a decent “these are the important black boxes” knowledge of modern distributed systems design, to be able to do arithmetic around sizing in your head, to roughly know about memory, disk, and latency capabilities of systems, etc. Here is crib sheet of relevant work we’ve done in this area, check out our research web site.

 ## PREPARATION GUIDELINES